The Vernal Equinox is the day that the sun passes from south to north over the equator as the earth proceeds in its annual journey around the sun.

 Easter Sunday commemorates the Resurrection of Jesus Christ, who was Crucified on the preceeding Friday.
 It is the most festive of all Christian holidays, especially so in the predominantly Catholic or Orthodox countries of central and eastern Europe (see Easter in Europe).

 It is the first Sunday after the full moon that follows the Vernal Equinox.
 Although Christ's Crucifixion occurred during the Passover, Easter does not always coincide with the Hebrew Passover because of difference between the Gregorian and Hebrew calendars.
-In 2013 the two festivals actually coincided, in 2015 they are a week apart.
+In 2017 the two festivals actually coincide.

 The week long observance of Easter starts on Palm Sunday during which palm leaves (in central Europe twigs of budding willow trees) are blessed at Mass.
 It commemorates the arrival of Jesus in Jerusalem for the observance of Passover.
 Holy Thursday commemorates the Last Supper at which Jesus observed the Seder with his disciples.
 Holy Friday is a day of mourning commemorating His Crucifixion.